-A critical financial need of most people is the need for cash.
+The basic financial problem of most people is the need for cash.
 Life insurance, while primarily designed to provide death protection, has developed into a balanced service providing a financial contract that can solve the basic financial problem whether the insured person lives or dies.
 This kind of policy, called permanent life insurance, provides an easy and systematic way for the individual to build an adequate, balanced estate.